NORTHERN WILDLIFE ECOLOGY & CONSERVATION LAB

 Jake is grateful to live in Wet’suwet’en Nation territory and conduct his research on the lands of Lheidli-T'enneh First Nation, Lhtako Dene Nation, Simpcw First Nation, and Northern Secwepemc te Qelmucw.

-Benjamin Spitz - PhD
+Joseph Molina - PhD

 Predator-prey dynamics of caribou and range-expanding cougars in central BC